AlexHunter89/Simple-Inventory-Aide/README.md

 - **UPC Scanning and Item Management**: Enter UPCs to check if items are already recorded.
 If an item exists, simply add a quantity.
 If not, enter item details such as description and price.
 - **Multiple Bins**: Organize items into different inventory bins for better categorization.
 - **Autosave Functionality**: Inventory data is saved automatically after a set number of entries to prevent data loss.
 Users do not need to manually save their work, as the autosave feature ensures that all changes are regularly backed up.
+- **AI Powered Help Bot**: A chat bot that can assist you with your questions about the inventory tracking system.

 ## Requirements